DZhaoXd/SeCoV2/README.md

 CUDA_VISIBLE_DEVICES="1"  nohup python seco_sam.py --id-list-path  ./splits/cityscapes/${exp_name}/all.txt --class-num ${class_name}  > logs/${exp_name} 2>&1 &
 ```
 Afterward, you can find the aggregated pseudo-labels in `root_path/${exp_name}_vit_{B/H}`.

-## :card_index_dividers: Data

-We are currently organizing the open-set data synthesized by the diffusion model used in OSDA, and plan to release it publicly.